gvwilson/thirdbit/fiction/maddy-roo/index.md

 Sindy said,
 pointing to a corner.
-It too opened when she pressed the square plate where its handle would normally have been.
+It too opened when she pressed the square plate where a handle would normally have been, revealing yet another corridor and yet another set of red emergency lights.

-Maddy sighed
+Maddy sighed.
-Another corridor and another set of red emergency lights meant more walking.
 "How are you doing?"
 she asked Dockety.

 The bot took a moment to answer.
-When it did,
-its voice was even slower and raspier than before.
+"Power reserves at two percent." it said, its voice even slower and raspier than before.
-"Power reserves at two percent."
 Maddy didn't know what "percent" was, but "two" didn't sound like very many.